ineffable23/Laundry-Management/README.md

 #### Future Scope:

-- Role based authentication
-- Improved styling
+- Role based authentication: Login and Sign up authentication can be done based on roles in order to provide access to dashboard/admin dashboard
+- Improved styling: The style (css) of the website can be improved
+- Features: More features can be added to solve real life problems such as pickup, delivery, subscription, etc

 #### Challenges faced: